maannajjar/lattekit/README.md

 Here, MyApp & UserDetailsView are virtual views.
 MyApp contains UserDetailsView which expects property *user*.
 When the native view tree is built, UserDetailsView will be replaced by the actual layout.
 Properties are automatically assigned to variables with *@Prop* annotation.
 In the above example, MyApp passed **currentUser** as **user** propertiy in UserDetailsView.

-### 2- Maintaining View States
+### 2- Data Binding & Maintaining View States

-Virtual views react to state changes which will propagate throughout the virtual view tree.
+You can use any variable you want in your layout code.
+Just use string interpolation to pass run-time properties.
+You can even use lambdas.
+This is called data binding, because the values of those properties are bound to the passed variable.
+Any variables used in the layout are considered *state variables*.
+If the some variable value has changed, you need to notify the view about that so it re-sync the layout with the current state.
+Virtual views react to state changes will propagate throughout the virtual view tree.
 In the previous example, if MyApp needs to change **currentUser** for any reason (for example due to API call).
 All it needs to do is call **notifyStateChanged()** after changing currentUser.
 This will update user property in UserDetailsView which will then update its layout.
 You can have as many nested virtual views and change as many variables.
 Calling **notifyStateChanged()** will always ensure that the layout tree reflects the correct state of the notified view.

 ### Binding Views